FREEDIVING FREQUENTLY ASKED QUESTIONS

 CAN I FREEDIVE IF I HAVE ASTHMA?

 We have worked with several asthmatics who have found freediving to make them better breathers and help with their asthma.
+Also, as a freedive is much shorter than a scuba dive, you will always have immediate access to emergency equipment (e.g. an inhaler) on the boat if the need should arise.
 But every simple answer has a more complicated set of ifs and buts - for a lot more information and a slightly conservative view-point (which can be good when starting a new activity like freediving!) please do read this article by a fteediving doctor: http://www.freedive-earth.com/blog/can-i-freedive-if-i-have-asthma

 I’d like to bring my own equipment, what do you recommend?

-We supply basic snorkelling equipment on all our signature trips.
+We supply mask, snorkel and carbon fibre freediving fins on all our signature trips.
 If you’re interested in purchasing freedive specific equipment before your trip, get in touch and we can advise you on the best equipment for freediving or we can order for you from our preferred suppliers and bring for you.

 Is it a problem that I don’t know how to swim?